Fade2D Documentation pages v2.16.8

 bool load (const char *filename, std::vector< Zone2 * > &vZones)

-Load a triangulation.
+Load a triangulation from a binary file.
 More...

 bool load (std::istream &stream, std::vector< Zone2 * > &vZones)

-Load a triangulation.
+Load a triangulation from a binary file.
 More...

 Triangle2locate (const Point2 &p)

-Locate a triangle which contains p.
+Locate a triangle that contains p.
 More...

 double measureTriangulationTime (const std::vector< Point2 > &vPoints)